Education E-3 Sponsorship Jobs in Minnesota

 Which education employers in Minnesota sponsor E-3 visas?

 University of Minnesota is among the most active sponsors, hiring international professionals in research, academic advising, and instructional roles.
-Large K-12 districts including Minneapolis Public Schools and Saint Paul Public Schools have also supported E-3 applications for qualified educators.
+Large K-12 districts including Minneapolis Public Schools and Saint Paul Public Schools have also supported E-3 visa applications for qualified educators.
 Private colleges such as Macalester College and Carleton College occasionally sponsor for specialized academic and administrative positions.

 Which cities in Minnesota have the most education E-3 sponsorship jobs?